26 Uses for Rubbing Alcohol

 Rubbing alcohol has some surprising uses.
 Because it can be purchased for just over a dollar, it is an inexpensive alternative for many other products.
-It is readily available in our bathroom medicine cabinets and usually gets little use, but it has so many uses for cleaning and medical purposes that it will surprise you.
+It is readily available in our bathroom medicine cabinets and usually gets little use, but it has a surprisingly high number of uses for cleaning and medical purposes.

 Rubbing Alcohol for Cleaning

 - Use alcohol to remove ink stains.
-This includes ball point and permanent marker.
+This includes ballpoint and permanent marker.
 This is one of the best ways to remove ink.
-Just pour a little alcohol on the stain.
-Let it sit a minute.
+Just pour a little alcohol on the stain, and let it sit for a minute.
 Then blot with a paper towel or cotton ball.
-Repeat until all ink is removed and then launder.
+Repeat until all ink is removed, and then launder.

-- With granite and marble counter tops, you never want to use anything acidic on them.
-It will make pock marks and ruin them quickly.
-Ammonia is a no no, but alcohol will do the trick.
+- You never want to use anything acidic on granite or marble countertops.
+It will make pockmarks and ruin them quickly.
+Ammonia is a no-no, but alcohol will do the trick.
 The recipe is simple.
-Just add 1/8 cup rubbing alcohol,1 drop liquid hand dish washing soap,1 cup water, and a few drops of essential oil if desired.
+Just add 1/8 cup rubbing alcohol,1 drop liquid hand dishwashing soap,1 cup water, and a few drops of essential oil if desired.
 Then clean them.

 - Clean the windows with it to prevent steam too.
-Just add 8 parts water with 1 part alcohol and use a spray bottle.
+Just add 8 parts water to 1 part alcohol and use a spray bottle.
 It works on car windows too.